holaOlas logo

 Structural effects on direct booking are significant.
 When direct booking visibility is low, local operators lose control over the transaction path.
 They depend on third-party infrastructure for both visibility and checkout.
 The reverse holds when direct booking visibility is high: operators retain more control.
 Platform dominance in tourism markets correlates with reduced operator autonomy over pricing, customer data, and the booking experience.

-Why Measure Tourism Platform Dependence?
+Why Measure Platform Dependence?

 Measuring tourism platform dependence provides a macro lens on how digital markets are structured.
 The indicator is relevant because it documents observable reality rather than intent.
 It answers a simple question: in a given market, what proportion of visible offers relies on intermediary infrastructure to complete bookings?